History of the Scythians: Ciscaucasian kingdom

 After their initial westwards migrations, and beginning around c.
-750 BCE, the Scythians settled in the Ciscaucasian Steppe between the Araxes river to the east, the Caucasus mountains to the south, and the Maeotian Sea to the west, and were especially concentrated in the valley of the Kuban river, where would be located their kingdom's headquarters until the end of the 7th century BCE: the Scythians who first arrived into Ciscaucasia did not consist of large numbers of people and they lived in a small area.
+750 BCE, the Scythians settled in the Ciscaucasian Steppe between the Araxes river to the east, the Caucasus mountains to the south, and the Maeotian Sea to the west, and were especially concentrated in the valley of the Kuban river, where their kingdom's headquarters would be until the end of the 7th century BCE: the Scythians who first arrived in Ciscaucasia did not consist of large numbers of people and they lived in a small area.
 During these early phases of Scythian history, Ciscaucasia was where the nomadic state and the culture of the Scythians developed, and it would remain the centre of the Scythian kingdom until around c.
 600 BCE.

-Several Scythian royal burials from the 7th century BCE, such as those of Krasnoye Znamya at Stavropol, Kelermesskaya, Ulsky Aul, and Kostromskaya Stanitsa, date from this period and constitute evidence of the existence of a wealthy Scythian aristocracy living in Ciscaucasia at this time.
-These upper class burials exhibited significant differences from commoner burials, implying the existence of important levels of social stratification among the population of the early Scythian kingdom.
+Several Scythian royal burials from the 7th century BCE, such as those of Krasnoye Znamya at Stavropol, Kelermesskaya, Ulsky Aul and Kostromskaya Stanitsa, date from this period and constitute evidence of a wealthy Scythian aristocracy living in Ciscaucasia at this time.
+These upper-class burials exhibited significant differences from commoner burials, implying the existence of important levels of social stratification among the population of the early Scythian kingdom.

-In Ciscaucasia, the Scythians came into contact with a heterogeneous group of agrarian Maeotian tribes whom they subjugated, after which they dominated the Maeotians thanks to their mobility and their military units which they needed to conquer new areas and protect their herds.
-There was significant social differentiation between the Scythians and their native subjects, especially the Maeotians, with the Scythian ruling class being buried in lavishly equipped kurgans, while the Maeotians were buried in poorly furnished flat cemeteries.
+In Ciscaucasia the Scythians came into contact with a heterogeneous group of agrarian Maeotian tribes, whom they subjugated and thereafter dominated by means of their mobility and military units, needed to conquer new areas and protect their herds.
+There was significant social differentiation between the Scythians and their native subjects, especially the Maeotians, with the Scythian ruling class being buried in lavishly equipped kurgans whilst the Maeotians were buried in poorly furnished flat cemeteries.

-Since the Scythians needed agricultural and craft products from the native populations, they conquered these peoples and established interdependence systems: the Scythians obtained surplus through collecting tribute from the populations of the native Koban and Maeotian cultures of Ciscaucasia, who provided various goods to the Scythians, such as agricultural products and crafted goods like clay and bronze vessels, various weapons, bridles, and horse harness equipment; the Maeotian craftsmen especially made large wide-necked pots, jugs, mugs, and small basins for Scythian customers.
+Since the Scythians needed agricultural and craft products from the native populations, they conquered them and established interdependent systems: the Scythians obtained surplus through collecting tribute from the populations of the native Koban and Maeotian cultures of Ciscaucasia, who provided various goods to the Scythians, such as agricultural products, and crafted goods such as clay and bronze vessels, various weapons, bridles and horse harness equipment; the Maeotian craftsmen especially made large wide-necked pots, jugs, mugs and small basins for Scythian customers.

-These interactions between the Scythians and Maeotians deepened through the 8th to 7th centuries BCE so that it led to the creation of a mixed culture, and some of the local tribes were assimilated into the Scythians and therefore contributed to the growth of the Scythian population.
+These interactions between the Scythians and Maeotians widened through the 8th to 7th centuries BCE, leading to the creation of a mixed culture, and some of the local tribes were assimilated into the Scythians, thereby contributing to the growth of the Scythian population.
 Significant exchanges between the Scythians and the native inhabitants of the Caucasus region also occurred during this period: